What is Vestibulitis?

 • You experience pain from activities such as horseback riding, cycling, or similar

-• The area around the vaginal opening may become somewhat red
+• The area around the vaginal opening may show some redness

 Causes of Vestibulitis

-Currently, it is not entirely clear why some women develop vestibulitis, but there are certain factors known to affect the mucous membranes in the genital area, making them fragile and therefore also causing hypersensitive nerve fibers:
+Currently, it is not fully understood why some women develop vestibulitis, but there are certain factors known to affect the mucous membranes in the genital area, making them fragile and causing hypersensitive nerve fibers:

-• Vaginal intercourse despite the woman not being wet
+• Vaginal intercourse despite the woman not being lubricated

 • Sexual abuse